 Caroline Hroncich, careers editor - Insider (formerly Business Insider)

-71% of HR leaders* are making the shift to a hybrid workplace this year, are you?
-There are a variety of factors to consider when planning this transition, with employee wellbeing, inclusivity, and choice ranking most top of mind.
+Seventy-one percent of HR leaders are making the shift to a hybrid workplace this year.
+Are you?
+There are a variety of factors to consider when planning this transition, with employee well-being, inclusivity, and employee choice ranking top of mind.
 Your challenge: existing, pre-pandemic people programs won’t always translate.
 But your opportunity?
 This is your time to reprioritize the most valuable programs to meet your employees’ needs and to reimagine them in a way that will win in a hybrid environment.

-In this session, join Morgan Chaney, Sr. Director of Marketing at Blueboard, for a deep dive into the priority role that employee recognition plays in your hybrid workplace strategy.
-She’ll speak to how recognition and rewards programs can positively support your core focus areas (wellbeing, inclusivity, and choice), with real-world program examples and best practices from Blueboard’s roster of clients.
+In this session, join Morgan Chaney, senior director of marketing at Blueboard, for a deep dive into the priority role that employee recognition plays in your hybrid workplace strategy.
+She’ll speak about how to recognition and rewards programs can positively support your core focus areas with real-world program examples and best practices from Blueboard’s roster of clients.

 Morgan Chaney, Senior Director of Marketing & Employer Branding Lead, Blueboard

 Organizations and their teams are more siloed now than ever before.
-Learn how caregivers can help unlock new ways of achieving and integrating wellbeing, inclusivity, and belonging to enhance your company culture and employee experience.
-We’ll share how virtual hallways and facilitated conversations can connect your people through the issues that matter to most to them as team members, caregivers, and individuals.
+Learn how caregivers can help unlock new ways of achieving and integrating well-being, inclusivity, and belonging to enhance your company culture and employee experience.
+We’ll share how virtual hallways and facilitated conversations can connect your people through the issues that matter the most to them as team members, caregivers, and individuals.